peergum/goaws/README.md

 An easy tool in GO to list and connect to Amazon instances

-It requires trulioo/conf which prases a configuration file in YAML
+It requires trulioo/conf which parses a configuration file in YAML

 _Usage_